Clery Act & Compliance Information

 The Clery Act requires institutions of higher learning to annually publish a security report.
 This applies to institutions that receive Title II funding.
 The annual report must:

 - Outline policies related to campus security and emergency response.

-- Disclose violations of drug, alcohol and weapons laws.
-This includes laws that were referred to student judicial affairs for college disciplinary action or a law enforcement agency that resulted in the arrest of the offender.
-The institution only has to report the arrest in cases when both a referral and an arrest have been made.
+- Disclose violations of state or federal drug, alcohol and weapons laws.
+This includes violations that were referred to student judicial affairs for college disciplinary action or a law enforcement agency that resulted in the arrest of the offender.
+In cases where both an arrest and referral are made, only the arrest is counted.

-- Public property immediately adjacent and accessible to a campus
+- Public property immediately adjacent to and accessible from to a campus

 Does HACC comply with any PA acts?